 As for what the future currently holds for him, Telvin hopes it’s a Master of Fine Arts in Painting from one of several institutions he has his eye on.
 Right now, he’s getting ready for the application process by building his resume up with internships, more personal projects and a website on which to showcase his current and upcoming work.

 Do we have the next Ernie Barnes in our midst?
-Only that luxury of time will tell, but one thing NCCU can count on is Wallace continuing to hone his craft with every new work of art.
+Only time will tell, but one thing NCCU can count on is Wallace continuing to hone his craft with every new work of art.